 Patrick J. Foye became Executive Director of the Port Authority of New York and New Jersey on November 1, 2011.
 Prior to joining the Port Authority, he served as Deputy Secretary for Economic Development for Governor Andrew M. Cuomo.
 Mr. Foye was a mergers and acquisitions partner at Skadden Arps and managing partner of the firm's Brussels, Budapest and Moscow offices.
 He was Executive Vice President of AIMCO, a real estate investment trust and a component of the S&P 500, and served as President and CEO of the United Way of Long Island.

-Bill Baroni was appointed to the role of Deputy Executive Director of the Port Authority of New York and New Jersey in March 2010 by Governor Christie.
+Deborah Gramiccioni was appointed Deputy Executive Director of The Port Authority of New York & New Jersey in December 2013 by Governor Chris Christie.

 Prior to joining the Port Authority, Ms. Gramiccioni served as the Deputy Chief of Staff for Policy and Cabinet Liaison and Director of the Authorities Unit under Governor Christie.
 Before joining the Governor’s staff, she served as the Director of the Division of Criminal Justice for the Office of the Attorney General where she oversaw criminal investigations and prosecutions brought by the State of New Jersey.